K-12 Blended Teaching Competencies

 2.1 Blended Teaching Competencies

 We will provide a brief introduction to these competencies in this chapter with more in-depth coverage in each of the subject-specific sections.
 Check out your readiness for blended teaching in each of these areas by taking this Blended Teaching Readiness Self-evaluation.

 Test Your Blended Teaching Readiness: http://bit.ly/K12-BTR

 Check out how ready you are for blended teaching?

 As shown in Figure 2, the results of the blended teaching readiness instrument will give you a score in each of the competency areas.
 The scores will help you to understand which competency areas you might want to start with as you build your personal skillset with blended teaching.

 Example results from the Blended Teaching Readiness Survey

-This volume differs from Volume 1 of the K-12 Blended Teaching series in that it focuses on examples of blended teaching in a specific content area—English language arts.
+This volume differs from Volume 1 of the K-12 Blended Teaching series in that it focuses on examples of blended teaching in a specific content area.
 The four competencies of online integration, data practices, personalization, and online interaction are still key skills for successful blended teaching.
-However, those skills may look distinct when practiced in English language arts.
+However, those skills may look distinct when practiced in different content areas.
 We have represented this idea on the cover of this book with the blended teaching tree as shown in Figure 3.
 The individual branches represent blended teaching in the many distinct educational disciplines all of which are nourished by the common core set of teacher competencies.

 Core Competencies in the Content Areas

-In the following sections we will briefly outline these four core blended teaching competencies, and in each of the following chapters we will provide specific examples of these competencies in English language arts.
+In the following sections we will briefly outline these four core blended teaching competencies, and in each of the following chapters we will provide specific examples of these competencies.
 Many of the sections below include questions for you to think about.
 Think carefully and honestly about your answers, perhaps writing them down.
 Then notice where you are already strong and where you have room for improvement.
 These thoughts can guide your process as you begin blending.

 2.2 Positive Dispositions and Technology Skills